 Here’s the interview I gave on BBC Radio Humberside talking about the first HDLive in 2009:

 Momentum was clearly starting to build and something talked about for many years happened.
 The C4DI.
-This has been a real success with national recognition providing a home for talented people, companies
+This has been a real success with national recognition providing a home for talented people, companies and startups.

 A company who is growing at a startling rate and showing how it should be done with software and app development is Sauce.
 Hat tip to JP, Matt and Jim for having the guts to start something three years ago.